Groumy/Groumy.github.io/_drafts/going-black.md

 I alway appreciated system that are basically driven simply by Attribute Tests and other subsystem simply modify the Attribute Test, like Cypher System.

+Some system that uses skill as the base of their main resolution mechanism.
+They all have the same issues :
+* They

 # The verdict

 After some searching I stumbled on The Black Hack.
 Put simply it checked all the boxes for our group.